merklefruit/digit_recognizer/README.md

 This project is available as a full featured demo here: http://fast-ai-learn-237208.appspot.com/

 In this demo there is also a brief explanation of how the neural network works.

+## Installation

+1. Just cd in the flask_3 folder, activate your virtual environment, and run:

+pip install -r requirements.txt

+flask run